Lincoln Lewis: Career

+Lewis speaking to fans at the Supanova Expo in Sydney in June 2026.

 Lewis began acting at the age of thirteen.
 Lewis has since continued to appear in television shows such as H_{2}O: Just Add Water, The Sleepover Club, Rescue: Special Ops and Mortified.
 In 2005, Lewis made his film debut in a bit role in the film Aquamarine.
 That same year Lewis starred in the low budget Australian horror film Voodoo Lagoon as Aaron.
 The film starred John Noble, Natalie Blair and Erika Heynatz and followed a group of college students who take a deadly vacation to a remote exotic island.

 In 2007, Lewis was cast in the Seven Network soap opera Home and Away as Geoff Campbell.
 Lewis made his debut on the series in June 2007 and it is considered his breakout role.
 In 2008, Lewis won the Most Popular New Male Talent award at the 2008 Logie Awards.
 On June 5, 2009, it was announced Lewis would be one of the eleven celebrity contestants in the ninth series of Dancing with the Stars.
 On the same day of the aforementioned announcement, it was revealed that the 21-year-old Lewis had recorded a sex tape with an 18-year-old actress on his phone; the video was shown to some Home and Away colleagues but was not publicly disseminated.
 Lewis was eliminated from Dancing with the Stars on 23 August 2009, finishing in seventh place in the competition.

 In September of that year, Lewis announced he was leaving Home and Away to pursue other opportunities.
 Lewis made his final appearance on 12 February 2010.
 To date he has appeared in 567 episodes of the show.